isoaxe/personal-website/README.md

 This runs a script in the package.json file that preprocesses all of the JSX files within the components directory and writes them to the preprocessed directory.
 These preprocessed files are then readable by the browser as plain JavaScript.

 Hint: Hold ctrl-c a few seconds after running this command to resume control of the command line.
 Control will not automatically be returned since the script watches for changes in the JSX and re-preprocesses on an ad-hoc basis.
-If you plan on editing the codebase, it's best to keep this running and proceeding with the following steps in another terminal window / tab.
+If you plan on editing the codebase, it's best to keep this running and proceeding with the following steps in another shell tab.

 ### `npm install -g browserify`